Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 The cultivated blueberries we enjoy today are much larger and more plump than their wild cousins.
 Great for eating out of hand, they are also the perfect berry for using in our baking as heat turns them soft and sweet.
-Besides pies, tarts, cakes, and muffins, blueberries (fresh or frozen) are wonderful when used in these Blueberry Streusel Scones.
-The only thing to remember is to gently fold the berries into the dough to prevent them from being crushed.
-Now, if you are using frozen blueberries (do not thaw first) do not be surprised if the dough has streaks of blue, as frozen berries always bleed a little no matter how gentle you are when folding them into the dough (as you can see in the above picture).
+The only thing to remember is to gently fold the blueberries into the scone dough to prevent them from being crushed.
+Now, if you are using frozen blueberries (do not thaw first) don't be surprised if the dough has streaks of blue, as frozen berries always bleed a little no matter how gentle you are when folding them into the dough.

-Blueberry Streusel Scones: Preheat oven to 400 degrees F (205 degrees C) and place rack in middle of oven.
-Line a cookie sheet with parchment paper.
+Blueberry Streusel Scones: Preheat your oven to 400 degrees F (200 degrees C) and place the oven rack in the center of the oven.
+Line a baking sheet with parchment paper, or lightly butter or spray the baking sheet with a non stick spray.

-For the Streusel Topping: In a small bowl whisk together the sugar, flour, and cinnamon.
-With a pastry blender or two knives, cut in the butter until crumbly.
-Top each scone with a teaspoon or two of the streusel mixture.
-Cover and refrigerate any leftover streusel mixture.
+Streusel Topping: In a bowl, whisk together the sugar, flour, and cinnamon.
+With your fingertips, a pastry blender, or two knives, cut in the butter until the mixture is crumbly.
+Sprinkle the top of the dough with the streusel mixture.
+(Cover and refrigerate, or freeze, any leftover streusel mixture.)

 Blueberry Streusel Scones: